Contrary Inferences for Classical Histories within the Consistent Histories Formulation of Quantum Theory: Introduction

-In this contribution, we study a simple physical system at the semi-classical limit within the consistent histories approach to show that the apparent ``contextuality'' arising from the analysis of different consistent sets is more paradoxical than the one of the ``standard'' quantum theory.
-We illustrate this through a concrete example based on the time-of-arrival problem for an initially suitably localised wave packet that moves within an infinite square well, with positive average momentum.
-This can represent, for instance, a tennis ball moving between two impenetrable walls.
-For this semi-classical problem, we construct two different consistent histories sets and we find what probability each consistent set assigns to the arguably simple question of whether the ball ever crossed the middle of the interval.
-We show that one consistent set concludes with certainty that the ball crossed the middle of the interval, while the other consistent set concludes with certainty that the ball never crossed it.
-Since there is no physical obstacle in the middle of the interval, our intuition suggests that it is the former consistent set that is ``correct'' while the latter gives the ``wrong'' answer.
-Note, however, that within the consistent histories approach there is no a priori way to distinguish between these two consistent sets.
+In this contribution, we study a simple physical system at the quasi-classical limit within the consistent histories approach to show that the apparent ``contextuality'' arising from the analysis of different consistent sets is more paradoxical than the one of the ``standard'' quantum theory \cite{kent1997consistent}.
+In the latter, contextuality arises at a single moment of time; in our case, the different notion of contextuality arises because we speak of positions at different histories which involve sequences of different times.

+We illustrate this through a concrete example based on the time-of-arrival problem for a coherent quantum state with positive momentum, which can represent, for instance, a tennis ball moving between two impenetrable walls.
+The coherent state is well-localised and chosen in such a way that we are clearly at the macroscopic limit.
+We construct two different consistent histories sets for the time-of-arrival problem and we show that they assign different probabilities to the question of whether the particle crossed the middle of the interval.
+Since there is no physical obstacle in the middle, our intuition suggests that the ball crosses the middle, so we should reject the set that gives different prediction.
+However, within the consistent histories approach there is no a priori way to distinguish between these two consistent sets since the consistency condition is not adequate to distinguish between the multiple consistent sets for one physical situation.
+This has led to the search for proper selection criteria for the consistent sets (see refs. of footnote \ref{multiplesets}).

+\paragraph*{Overview of the results.} Before going to the details, we give here an intuitive explanation of our work.
+We summarise, at the end of this section, the three mathematical observations that lead to our result.